dcsan/xbot/README.md

 <details>
 <summary>### Deploying / Nginx / Proxy </summary>

 [Makefile](Makefile) has various deploy scripts

+These are specific to my domain, so you will need to change eg cbg.rik.ai to your domain

 `server/build` is where the built files the client go before deploying

+### start server

+make sure you have a `.env.production` file with the correct settings then start the server with

+`NODE_ENV=production pm2 --name=cbg start dist/index.js`

+### ssh cert
 if you update/deploy the nginx script, you might need to run certbot on the server again check the certificate is in the correct place

+`certbot certonly -n -d cbg.rik.ai --nginx`

 ### Static files
-some web features are in /client
+some web game features are in /client but you just need to host those files. check nginx config for the correct path, eg

+`/mnt/ext250/web-apps/cbg.rik.ai/cdn/`

+sometimes the discord CDN will cache failed requests so be patient when updating files

 ### Notes